Did You Know?

 Fatigue is cited as the leading cause of accidents in an in-depth study of nearly 200 accidents that resulted in the death of a heavy vehicle driver in the United States.

-Characteristics of accidents related to driver fatigue
+Characteristics of accidents caused by driver fatigue

 - Accidents occur at night (often after midnight), but also early in the morning or in midafternoon, when our bodies are programmed to rest.